FOUNDERS

 Albert Dehart Washington

-There is a distinction to be made as all 15 Founders are Crowns however 3 of the 15 are also called Khalifahs.
-The 3 Khalifahs are:
+There is a distinction to be made, as all fifteen Founders are referred to as Crowns.
+However, three of the fifteen are also called Khalifahs.
+The three Khalifahs are:

 Roland K. Hawkins